omgnetwork/omgnetwork.github.io/docs/in-flight-exits.md

 1. _tx_ is exitable.
 2. _tx_ is canonical.

 > A transaction is canonical if its inputs were not spent in another transaction previously.
-Read more about canonicity in the [Appendix]().
+Read more about canonicity in the [Glossary]().

 The owner of an output can `piggyback` with the following call: